Electronic TranscriptE Transcript

 Of this group, RealLegal E-Transcript format is the only one that is specific to the legal industry.
 Since its product launch in late 1990, E Transcript has continued to gain popularity.

-E Transcript files are usually sent as a .ptx file.
+E-Transcript files are usually sent as a .ptx file.
 Opening to view these .ptx files requires downloading E-Transcript Viewer software by the recipient.
-E-Transcript viewer is a Free download on RealLegal’s site.
+E-Transcript viewer is a Free download on the RealLegal Website.

 Scanned exhibits may be "bundled" with your E Transcript.
 Hyperlinks will connect exhibit names and references to the scanned exhibits.
 The hyperlinks will show up as underlined text.
 Simply clicking on Exhibit 5, for example, will cause that exhibit to open and display onscreen.